yzyii/luashitacast/New-User.md

 - No HQ+1 Resistance Earrings / Rings
 - Some NQ items instead of HQ where the HQ makes little to no difference e.g. Dalmatica.
 - No RSE items.
+- Generally, there is a preference for non-custom items. i.e. no Begrudging Rings, Dream Collars etc.
+- No attention has been paid to calculating any actually useful Accuracy thresholds.
+HighAcc sets exist purely to demonstrate some options and [Composition](Composition.md).

 While a fair amount of effort has been made to ensure this is accurate, reporting any discrepancies would be appreciated.